cleoold/types-linq/doc/api/types_linq.enumerable.rst

 Returns the element at specified index in the sequence. `IndexOutOfRangeError` is raised if no such element exists.

+If the index is negative, it means counting from the end.

 This method always uses a generic list element-finding method (O(n)) regardless the implementation of the wrapped iterable.